Inhaca Island: Other mammals and reptiles

 A very small, remaining population of dugong also occur here.
 Two species of sea turtles (loggerheads and critically endangered leatherbacks) visit the eastern shores in summer to breed.

 Birds

 Inhaca is home to about 300 bird species, both resident and migratory.
 Species of conservation concern are the pink-backed pelican, lesser crested tern, crab plover, greater sand plover, Mongolian plover, Terek sandpiper, southern banded snake eagle, mangrove kingfisher, grey-rumped swallow and spotted ground thrush.
 The snake eagle, ground thrush and mangrove kingfisher are specials of the southeasterly coastal regions, besides Rudd's apalis, Neergaard's sunbird and pink-throated twinspot which are also present.
 The southerly Nhaquene Swamp and Saco Bay are strongholds for the sooty falcon, while Eleonora's falcon is a rare vagrant.
 Terns roost on the northerly Portuguese Island 25°58′31″S 32°54′38″E and house crows established themselves during the 1970s.

+Demographics

+The island has a population of around 6,000.

+Economics

+The island has traditionally had a large fishing sector, although fish stocks have decreased in modern times.
+There are attempts to develop a sustainable Perna mussel aquaculture practice.
+Tourism also contributes to the economy.